enjoy-digital/litex/misoclib/mem/litesata/doc/source/docs/intro/about.rst

 LiteSATA provides a small footprint and configurable SATA gen1/2/3 core.

-LiteSATA is part of LiteX libraries whose aims is to lower entry level of complex FPGA cores by providing simple, elegant and efficient implementations of components used in today's SoC such as Ethernet, SATA, PCIe, SDRAM Controller...
+LiteSATA is part of MiSoC libraries whose aims are to lower entry level of complex FPGA cores by providing simple, elegant and efficient implementations of components used in today's SoC such as Ethernet, SATA, PCIe, SDRAM Controller...

 The core uses simple and specific streaming buses and will provides in the future